cherrynervosa/PREACHER/README.md

 DOWNLOAD FROM RELEASES IM NOT REALLY GONNA BOTHER UPDATING THE REPO

-ty phaseluv for bugtesting :D
+ty @2x10 for bugtesting :D